jtonynet/cine-catalogo/README.md

 -->
 <img
   src="./assets/images/layout/cinecatalogo_title_logo.png"
-  alt="CineCataloGO, Study RESTful APIs in Golang for cinema catalog management" title="CineCataloGO"
+  alt="The phrase: CineCataloGO, Study RESTful APIs in Golang for cinema catalog management next to a blue gopher, symbol of the golang programming language, sitting in a film director's chair, holding a camera with a clapperboard leaning against his chair" title="CineCataloGO"
 />